jsy1164014200/ODR-MDRO/README.md

 - `Example1`: This folder includes the code used in Example 1.
 - `Example2`: This folder includes the code used in Example 2.
 - `MultiproductNewsvendor`: This folder includes the code used to solve multiproduct newsvendor problems.
-- `ProductionTransportation`: This folder includes the code used to solve production transportation problems.
+- `ProductionTransportation`: This folder includes the code used to solve production-transportation problems.
 - `Insight`: This folder includes the code used in Section 7.2.3.
 - `BMIBNB`: This folder includes the code used in Appendix F.1.